-Students are required to be in school the by 10:41am(4th Period) on the day of an athletic event if they wish to participate in that event.
-Please note that the student will still be marked tardy, and the school tardy policy will be followed in these instances.
-If it appears that a student will miss part of the academic day, he or she must get approval from the principal or assistant principal before the start of school (8:25 a.m.).
+Students are required to be in school by 10:41am (4th Period) on the day of an athletic event if they wish to participate in that event.
+Please note that the student will still be marked tardy and the school tardy policy will be followed in these instances.
+If it appears that a student will miss part of the academic day, they must get approval from the principal or assistant principal before the start of school (8:25 a.m.).
 The student must report at the agreed-upon time.
-Exceptions, for extenuating circumstances such as a doctor's appointment, college visitation or funerals may be granted by the administration.
+Exceptions, for extenuating circumstances such as a doctor's appointment, college visitation, or funeral may be granted by the administration.
 Students not eligible for practice due to tardiness may not practice or accompany the team on any trips.
 Students may observe practice upon coaches' request, but may not participate.
-If there is an athletic event, the student may ride the team bus if he/she does not miss any school time.
-If loss of school time is involved the student is not permitted to ride the bus.
-The coach will decide whether or not the student can ride the team bus or attend the athletic event, if this takes place after school.
+If there is an athletic event, the student may ride the team bus if they do not miss any school time.
+If loss of school time is involved, the student can ride the team bus or attend the athletic event if this takes place after school.